Retire by stateFigures verified May 31, 2026

 Low housing and property taxes

-Housing costs are low and property taxes are relatively modest, which is part of why retirees consider the state.
-Social Security is not taxed by Arkansas, though other retirement income can be.
+Housing is cheap and property taxes are relatively modest, which is a big part of the draw.
+Arkansas does not tax Social Security, though it can tax other retirement income.

 SROA